fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 #### 11.17 Skipping a commit for tagging and deployment

-In general the more often you deploy the master to production, the better.
+In general the more often you deploy the main branch to production, the better.
 However, there might be some valid reasons sometimes to skip a particular commit or a merged pull request to becoming tagged and released to production.

 Modify your setup so that if a commit message in a pull request contains _#skip_, the merge will not be deployed to production and it is not tagged with a version number.